 You’re a Walt Disney World regular going to Disneyland for the very first time?
-You’re in for a new experience, one that you’ll be sure to love if you plan ahead.
+You’re in for a new experience.
 While Walt Disney World seems to exist in its own “Disney bubble,” Disneyland is set in the middle of a bustling city and surrounded by suburban homes.
 If you’re used to the rolling green lawns and lush trees of Orlando with sprawling resorts and equally large Parks, you’ll need to rethink that your visit to Anaheim, California.
 But no fear!
 The Disney magic is alive in California.
 Our Day Trips TravelingMom has 14 Disneyland tips you need to know.

 1. A LOCAL FOCUS